 For Cape Town programs, we work with Vodacom if students would like to rent a local phone while they are abroad.
 We recommend that students do this as an easy way to stay in touch with other students and with staff.
 From the US, you can call their South African phone using a calling card.
 These can be found at any drugstore, Costco or Sam’s Club.

 In addition to direct communication, the LeadAbroad team will be posting photos and updates from the students while they are abroad.
-Through the blog, Facebook and Instagram you can experience the adventures right alongside your student.
+Through Facebook and Instagram you can experience the adventures right alongside your student.

 How do I know if my student is okay while abroad?